vvvv/The-Gray-Book/reference/extending/custom-regions.md

 Now your imagination is needed...

 ### User Expectations
 When you design your region you might focus on BCPs with a certain data type.
 Note however: the user might still want some standard behavior for when the data type is different.
-Consider to implement a fallback mechanism that just channels the untouched data from outside to inside or the other way around, very much like seen in the `Do [Control]` region.
+Consider to implement a fallback mechanism for such a BCP that just channels the untouched data from the outside to inside or the other way around, very much like seen in the `Do [Control]` region.

 ### Current Limitiations
 Note that there are still some constraints for your ideas :(